Haptic Transparency and Interaction Force Control for a Lower-Limb Exoskeleton: Experimental Validation

 \subsection{Evaluation of Transparency}

 Haptic transparency was tested for our proposed WECC method, the double-pendulum-based simplified controller, and the passive no-drive condition.
 For the WECC and simplified controller, zero desired interaction torque was commanded for each generalized coordinate.
-Each condition was tested for three trials of one-minute walking on a treadmill with a speed of 1.1~km/h.
+Each condition was tested for three trials of around 65 seconds walking on a treadmill with a speed of 1.1~km/h.
+The first five seconds of data \textcolor{black}{were} discarded to focus on steady-state walking.
 A relatively slow speed was selected due to the usual walking training speeds in physical rehabilitation settings for individuals with stroke or incomplete spinal cord injury and the joint velocity limits of 3.2~rad/s of the ExoMotus-X2 exoskeleton.
 Trials of the WECC and simplified controllers were performed in a randomized order for each subject.
 All trials of the passive no-drive condition were performed consecutively for practical reasons, as this condition requires a different exoskeleton with disassembled drives.
 A metronome was played at 40~bpm, and subjects were asked to synchronize their heel strikes with the beats of the metronome to have similar step lengths between subjects and trials.

 Human-exoskeleton interaction torques and muscle activity were used to assess transparency performance.